rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ## Non-functional requirements

-The following non-functional requirements will be supported by the module.
+The following non-functional requirements will be supported by the module:

 ### Logging and debugging requirements